JakobJFL/ParticleHue/README.md

 # ParticleHue
-This repository shows you how you can control your Philips Hue lights with a particle device without using IFTTT or Particles integration webhooks.
+This repository shows you how you can control your Philips Hue lights with a Particle Photon without using IFTTT or Particles integration webhooks.

 **Credits:** This repository is based on another repository by James Forsyth [hue-photon](https://github.com/fsyth/hue-photon).
 Thanks for your help.

 ## Getting started
 ### Step 1 - Philips Hues API